-As a solution, a collection of new \emph{social}, \emph{technical} and \emph{sociotechnical} desiderata was proposed~\citep{pawelczyk2020learning,delaney2021uncertainty,schut2021generating,guidotti2022counterfactual}: \begin{description}[itemsep=-0.0pt] \item[Plausibility] requires the counterfactual state to come from the data manifold, thus be achievable in real life. \item[Connectedness] extends \emph{plausibility} by ensuring that the counterfactual instance is supported by (i.e., is close in the feature space to) another data point assigned to the counterfactual class (with high probability) by the explained model such that there exists a direct line (or a sequence of steps through known data points) between the two that does not cross a decision boundary. \item[Discriminativeness] makes the counterfactual instance \emph{unambiguous}, i.e., clearly \emph{distinguishable} from similar instances (refer back to \emph{similarity}) that are not of the counterfactual class, to avoid \emph{confusing} humans with the like of \emph{adversarial examples}. \item[Robustness] prevents \emph{realistic} data shifts and model changes from invalidating counterfactual explanations. \item[Stability] ensures that the neighbours of the explained data point receive \emph{similar} (or identical) counterfactuals. \item[Actionability] guarantees that counterfactuals can be implemented in real life, as some features may be immutable, e.g., ethnicity, while others must obey monotonicity, e.g., age, simultaneously maintaining the congruity of these changes given that they may be incompatible. \end{description} Notably, all these properties -- illustrated in Figure~\ref{fig:counterfactual} -- pertain to the counterfactual instance itself.
-Additional desiderata apply to \emph{collections} of such explanations, used because a single counterfactual is unlikely to satisfy the distinct needs of different explainees~\citep{sokol2020one}.
-In this context, \textbf{diversity} ensures that a set of counterfactuals is \emph{representative} of the available explanations while remaining \emph{minimal}.
-From the \emph{model selection} perspective, counterfactual \textbf{availability} can also be considered~\citep{kanamori2024learning}; it maximises the number of individuals for whom at least one acceptable explanation can be generated, which is important when multiple models (from a single class) with comparable performance exist~\citep{sokol2024cross}.
+As a solution, a collection of new \emph{social}, \emph{technical} and \emph{sociotechnical} desiderata was proposed~\citep{pawelczyk2020learning,delaney2021uncertainty,schut2021generating,guidotti2022counterfactual}.
+Their formalisation, nonetheless, varies widely across the literature; examples of evaluation metrics corresponding to some of them are listed in \autoref{apx:eval-metrics} for reference.
+Seven of the most prominent such properties, visualised in \autoref{fig:counterfactual:extended}, are: \begin{description}[topsep=0pt,partopsep=0pt,noitemsep] \item[Plausibility] requires the counterfactual state to come from the data manifold, thus be achievable in real life. \item[Connectedness] extends \emph{plausibility} by ensuring that the counterfactual instance is supported by (i.e., is close in the feature space to) another data point assigned to the counterfactual class (with high probability) by the explained model such that there exists a direct line (or a sequence of steps through known data points) between the two that does not cross a decision boundary. \item[Discriminativeness] makes the counterfactual instance \emph{unambiguous} -- i.e., clearly \emph{distinguishable} from similar instances (refer back to \emph{similarity}) that are not of the counterfactual class -- to avoid \emph{confusing} humans with the like of \emph{adversarial examples}. \item[Robustness] prevents \emph{realistic} data shifts and model chan\-ges from invalidating counterfactual explanations. \item[Stability] ensures that the neighbours of the explained data point receive \emph{similar} (or identical) counterfactuals. \item[Feasibility] connects the factual and counterfactual points with a traversable path that follows pre-existing data instance, thus building upon and further expanding \emph{plausibility}, \emph{connectedness} and \emph{stability}. \item[Actionability] guarantees that counterfactuals can be implemented in real life, as some features may be immutable, e.g., ethnicity, while others must obey monotonicity, e.g., age, simultaneously maintaining the congruity of these changes given that they may be incompatible. \end{description}